LEARNING THE DIAGNOSIS

 All of our hope was crushed, but not lost.
 Moving forward, we leaned on the amazing team of doctors and nurses at our obstetrician’s office.
 They were beyond encouraging as we chose to continue with the pregnancy, and they all loved the visits they got with baby Jolie twice a week.
 Yes, they called her by her name!

-Another couple of weeks passed, and our team became concerned as my risk for developing mirror syndrome was rising.
+Another couple of weeks passed, and our team became concerned as my risk of developing mirror syndrome was rising.
 Mirror syndrome, caused by fetal hydrops, would put me at risk for extreme preeclampsia and even heart failure.

 As a result, I was monitored by our doctors every other day, and on the days I did not go in for monitoring, I took my blood pressure at home.
 If it came to a point of life and death for me, we knew that inducing labor early was an option.